To Short A Stock Or Not, That Is The Question?

 - What the Tax implications of the ETF in question might be

-- Also, the first item in the list VXX is an ETN (known as an Exchange Traded Note, which has different tax implications to an EFT)
+- Also, the first item in the list VXX is an ETN (known as an Exchange Traded Note, which has different tax implications than an ETF)

-This is not a recommendation to buy a specific ETF it is to show you that they are a usually safe and simple way to go with the market’s direction during difficult times.
+This is not a recommendation to buy a specific ETF; it shows you that they are usually a safe and simple way to go with the market’s direction during difficult times.

-On August 4th, 2011, I purchased the ETF RSW the Rydex Inverse 2X S&P500 ETF and realized a 4 day gain of 20% as the market was falling during this period.
-The 2X inverse means that if the market falls 5% you should realize a gain of 10%.
+On August 4th, 2011, I purchased the ETF RSW, the Rydex Inverse 2X S&P500 ETF, and realized a four-day gain of 20% as the market was falling.
+The 2X inverse means that if the market falls 5%, you should realize a gain of 10%.

-I hope this helps to provide you with an insight into how you can use ETF’s as the market moves lower.
+I hope this helps provide you with an insight into how you can use ETFs as the market moves lower.